DariosKrimsKrams/DariosKrimsKrams/README.md

 - ✅ Buddy of [Hashtag Buddy](https://hashtagbuddy.app)
 - ✅ Former Co-Founder of [Tiny Roar](https://tinyroar.de/)

-Here are some ideas to get you started:
+About me:

 - 🔭 I’m mostly working with .Net using C#
-- 🌱 I’m currently learning Flutter
+- 🌱 Loving Flutter for Apps
-- 👯 I’m looking to collaborate on Backend
+- 👯 I’m looking to collaborate as part of my team at Softwerkstatt
-- 🤔 I’m looking for help running a software-development company
 - 💬 Ask me about whatever you need to ask
-- ⚡ favorite quote: "Do.
+- ⚡ "Do.
 Or do not.
-There is no try" - Yoda, Yedi master
+There is no try" - Yoda